-While the shift from batch to continuous manufacturing remains topical in the pharmaceutical and other specialty sectors, fully continuous processing streams, from reaction to tablet, have yet to be realized.
-Advances in continuous upstream processes, such as flow chemistry, and continuous crystallization remain decoupled from advances in downstream formulation, and key limitations exist for both aspects.
-Moreover, there are limited suitable options available for continuous isolation and drying at pharmaceutical relevant scales and in pharmaceutical environments (containment, cleaning and ATEX).
-On the downstream side, continuous feeding of powders at low feed rates is challenging, and the exact mechanism of particle-particle interactions in some unit operations is not fully understood.
-On a broader perspective the mechanics of coupling unit operations together and coordinating inlet and outlet flows is not trivial, and there is currently a lack of mechanical and mathematical modelling expertise in this area.
-Process analytical technology and process modelling would be used to maximise process understanding and control process outputs.
+While the shift from batch to continuous manufacturing remains topical in the pharmaceutical and other specialty sectors, fully continuous processing streams, from reaction to tablet, have yet to be realised.
+Advances in continuous upstream processes, such as flow chemistry, and continuous crystallisation remain decoupled from advances in downstream formulation, and key limitations exist for both aspects.
+Moreover, suitable options for continuous isolation and drying at pharmaceutical relevant scales and in pharmaceutical environments (containment, cleaning and ATEX) are limited.